 Medium: Fine liner pen and pencil.

 My first attempts at drawing animals were rubbish, because I was taking the same approach that I would to create my abstracts.
 I was basically just using my imagination and not using any reference material.
 I would say to myself, ‘I know what a hare looks like’ because I had a vague impression in my mind.
-But really I was kidding myself, because my hare drawings were looking awful when I was trying to them like this.
+But really I was kidding myself, because my hare drawings were looking awful when I was trying to do them like this.
 For example, some looked like dogs with rabbit ears, some like chinchillas, one even looked like a dinosaur!

-Eventually I realised I needed to properly study the animals I wanted to draw, by watching them in the wild, looking hard for long periods of time at the form, detail and everything, to try and imprint the actually form in my mind’s eye.
+Eventually I realised I needed to properly study the animals I wanted to draw, by watching them in the wild, looking hard for long periods of time at the form, detail and everything, to try and imprint the true form in my mind’s eye.
 I even had to try to visualise and work out how all the bones, muscles etc fit together underneath the skin, so when it came to drawing them it would look believable.
 I think by doing this lead me to overcome the issues I was having before, because my animals were starting to look alright.